RedBeardLab/zeeSQL-doc/docs/tutorial.md

 1) 1) "OK"
 ```

-This command will create a new database and it will associate it with the redis key `DB`.
+This command will create a new database, and it will associate it with the Redis key `DB`.

 Any time we want to interact with this database, we will pass `DB` to the `zeeSQL` commands.

-It is possible to create more than one database, you can create as many as you like, since they are very lightweigjt.
+It is possible to create more than one database, you can create as many as you like, since they are very lightweight.

 ## Sending commands to the database

 After creating a database, we want to interact with it.
 It is possible to interact with the database sending it commands.

 ```
-127.0.0.1:6379> REDISQL.V2.EXEC DB COMMAND 'select 1;' NO_HEADER
+127.0.0.1:6379> ZEESQL.EXEC DB COMMAND 'select 1;' NO_HEADER
 1) 1) "RESULT"
 2) 1) (integer) 1
 ```

-We have successfully send our first command to `zeeSQL` and get our first `RESULT`, the integer 1.
+We have successfully sent our first command to `zeeSQL` and get our first `RESULT`, the integer 1.

 ## Modify the database structure